Instructions for submitting outside scholarships to HSU:

 See individual awards to see detailed eligibility requirements.
 At the end of the scholarship’s description, you will click Access Application to be taken to the online application system.
 If it is your first time to access the system, you will be asked to create a login and password.
 Remember your login information as you will need it to get back into your application or to complete additional applications.
 You will be able to exit and save your application(s) to complete another day.
 Submitted applications may be edited up to the deadline.
 East Texas residents are those living in one of the following counties: Anderson, Angelina, Bowie, Camp, Cass, Cherokee, Delta, Franklin, Freestone, Gregg, Harrison, Henderson, Hopkins, Houston, Lamar, Leon, Marion, Morris, Nacogdoches, Panola, Rains, Red River, Rusk, Sabine, San Augustine, Shelby, Smith, Titus, Trinity, Upshur, Van Zandt, Wood.

-Deadline: Opens in December, closes in February
+Deadline: Opens in December, deadlines vary

 Website: ETCF scholarships page